CONSTITUTION AND RULES

 i.
 New applicants for membership can be self nominating and will become Associate Members for a period of two years after which time they must be proposed and seconded by fully paid up Full Members of a minimum of two years standing who are personally known to them and elected (if necessary by a ballot of 2/3 majority) at a committee meeting.
 Associate members will not have voting rights and will not have the right to use the puppy register to sell puppies.
 Associated membership will be £2.00 greater than Full Membership (or as may be agreed at an AGM)

 ii.
 A person up to their sixteenth birthday may be elected a Junior Member.
-They shall have no right to vote.
+They shall have neither voting rights or use of the puppy register to sell puppies.
+On reaching their 16th birthday, if they have been a Junior Member for 2 years, thye may apply to be a Member.

 iii.
 The Committee shall have the right to nominate for Honorary Life Membership any person who has rendered outstanding service to the Cavalier King Charles Spaniel breed.
 The election to this distinction will take place at an Annual General Meeting.